 NEW MEXICO'S CASTLE THAT WOULDN'T QUIT

 In the late 19th century, Americans with a taste for adventure headed west on the nation’s railroads.
-Along the way, they stopped to eat and catch their zzzs at Fred Harvey hotels and restaurants.
+Along the way, they stopped to eat and rest at the hotels and restaurants of America’s legendary innkeeper, Fred Harvey.

 If you were a tourist, you came to the castle for a taste of the Wild West.
 If you had tuberculosis, you came for the climate.